emisaucedo/Web_Practice-1/README.md

 # Web_Practice-1
-Use of header, navbar, aside, footer and basic aesthetic for a web page.
+Use of header, navbar, aside, footer and basic aesthetic for a web page [HTML,CSS]